5 nights from: $1595 Single Supplement: FREE

 Arrive in La Paz before dawn today, where an O.A.T. representative meets you at the airport and assists with the transfer to our hotel.
 The remainder of the morning is yours to relax after your flight, as well as to begin adjusting to the altitude of La Paz, which—at around 12,000 feet above sea level—is one of the world’s highest cities.

 In the early afternoon, we’ll begin our walking explorations of downtown La Paz on a guided tour, starting out with the neighborhood of El Prado Avenue, Murillo Plaza, and San Francisco Church.
 While Sucre is the official capital city of Bolivia, La Paz is the country’s second-largest city, and is often considered its de facto capital.
 We’ll learn more about its current status and get an introduction to its history as we stroll past buildings that range from colonial cathedrals to the skyscrapers of the present day.
-And we’ll also take in some of the city’s striking settings as we walk, catching glimpses of the surrounding Andes Mountains, including the three snowcapped peaks of towering Illimani, the name of which comes from the indigenous Aymara people who lived here before the Incas, and whose descendants still dwell in Bolivia.
+And we’ll also take in some of the city’s striking settings as we walk, catching glimpses of the surrounding Andes Mountains, including three snowcapped peaks of the towering Illimani, whose name comes from the indigenous Aymara people who lived here before the Incas, and whose descendants still dwell in Bolivia.

 We return to our hotel after our walk through La Paz, and enjoy dinner there this evening.